Murder and rape of 8-year-old inflames religious tensions in northern India

 In justifying the Hindu Unity Council's defense of the accused, Vijay Sharma, the council's leader, claimed the state government had adopted a soft stance on the region's minority Muslim population.

-The number of Muslim has grown in recent years, due to the arrival of several thousand Rohingya refugees from Myanmar.
+The number of Muslims has grown in recent years, due to the arrival of several thousand Rohingya refugees from Myanmar.

 "We are already a sensitive state and they [Muslims] are a threat and their population is increasing," said Sharma, adding that the case was complex and "a mix of four or five issues that concern the whole state."